-Degree programs offered are: Master of Arts, Certificate of Advanced Study, and Doctor of Psychology in School Psychology; Master of Business Administration in Accounting and in Business Administration; Master of Science in Education/Certificate of Advanced Study in Counseling; Master of Science in Education - Literacy Teacher; Master of Fine Arts in Ceramic Art, Sculpture/Dimensional Studies, or Electronic Integrated Arts; Master of Public Administration; Master of Science in Biomedical Materials Engineering Science, Ceramic Engineering, Electrical Engineering, Glass Science, Materials Science and Engineering, or Mechanical Engineering; Doctor of Philosophy in Ceramics, Glass Science, or Materials Science and Engineering.
+Degree programs offered are: Master of Arts, Certificate of Advanced Study, and Doctor of Psychology in School Psychology; Master of Business Administration in Accounting and in Business Administration; Master of Science in Education/Certificate of Advanced Study in Counseling and in Mental Health Counseling; Master of Science in Education - Literacy Teacher; Master of Fine Arts in Ceramic Art, Sculpture/Dimensional Studies, or Electronic Integrated Arts; Master of Public Administration; Master of Science in Biomaterials Engineering, Ceramic Engineering, Electrical Engineering, Glass Science, Materials Science and Engineering, or Mechanical Engineering; Doctor of Philosophy in Ceramics, Glass Science, or Materials Science and Engineering.

-Specific graduate degree requirements and detailed descriptions of courses and programs are in the Graduate School catalog available from the Graduate School Office, One Saxon Drive, Alfred University, Alfred, NY 14802.
-Telephone (607) 871-2141.
+Graduate degree requirements and descriptions of graduate courses and programs are found in the Graduate School catalog available from the Graduate School Office, One Saxon Drive, Alfred University, Alfred, NY 14802.
+Telephone (607) 871-2115 or 800-541-9229.
 This information is also available on the web at www.alfred.edu/gradschool.